Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 3.8 Two-piece handling is manageable, but bulky and easier with two people.
+Assembly 3.8 Two-piece setup is manageable, but the modules are bulky and easier with two people.

-Cooling 3.6 Leather runs cool at first, then warms up during long sessions.
+Cooling 3.6 Leather starts cool, then holds more warmth during long sessions.

-Comfort 4.2 Supportive seat and adjustable headrest help posture and neck comfort.
+Comfort 4.2 The supportive seat and adjustable headrest help posture and neck comfort.

-Durability 4.3 Hardwood frame, reinforced webbing, and high-density foams suggest solid long-term structure.
+Durability 4.3 Hardwood, reinforced webbing, and dense foams suggest solid long-term structure.

-Value 3.7 Strong build and finish, but the price pushes it into luxury territory.
+Value 3.7 Build quality is strong, but the price places it firmly in luxury territory.

 Buying Guide